open-needs/open-needs.github.io/docs/index.rst

 Maintaining a feature twice, but in different programming language, is hard, annoying and a good way to mess up everything.

-Therefore **Open-Needs** tries to provide its feature all server-side, so that the different interface like Sphinx-Needs can be kept as dumb as possible.
+Therefore **Open-Needs** tries to provide its features all server-side, so that the different interface like Sphinx-Needs can be kept as dumb as possible.

 Small & fast, but scalable